When someone wants to understand your nonprofit, they’re not digging through emails or social posts. They’re going to your website.

 - How many people did you serve?

-- Do the stories sound real or polished?
+- Do these stories sound real or a bit too polished?

 - Does this organization understand the community it serves?

-Those questions don’t get answered in a vacuum.
-They get answered as someone clicks around your site.
+Those questions don’t get answered in a vacuum; they get answered as someone clicks around your site.
+This is where a strong website makes things easier.
+It helps people:

 - See what actually changed this year